schnusch/bdinfo/README.md

                              ANGLE
-  -a, --all                  do not omit duplicate titles -i, --info                 print more detailed information -c, --chapters             print chapter xml and exit (-p required) -f, --ffmpeg=LANGUAGES     print ffmpeg call to extract streams of given or
+  -a, --all                  do not omit duplicate titles -i, --info                 print more detailed information -c, --chapters             print chapter xml
+  -f, --ffmpeg=LANGUAGES     print ffmpeg call to extract streams of given or
                              undefined languages
   -x, --remux=LANGUAGES      extract streams of given or undefined languages